yvonne-nguyen/dh110/assignments/assignment-6.md

 ### Summary
 #### 1. Font Size Inconsistentcy
 Justin pointed out how the “flu” option from the vaccine selection category is not the same font size as the other options.
-This was a mistake that I will fix later on.
+This was a minor mistake that I will fix later on.

 #### 2. Dark Mode
-Justin pointed out the cream color is a bit light and how he would prefer a dark mode.
+Justin pointed out the cream color is a bit light/bright and how he would prefer a dark mode.
 At the time I asked him to test out the prototype, I did not have a dark mode made.
 I made a dark mode option afterwards.

 #### 3. Text Alignment
 On the screens that require the user to fill out their personal, insurance, and primary physician’s contact information, the text alignment for the the “filled in” options are not aligned.
+I used the "overlay" feature to get the text on and it was difficult to align it.
+I think I have to make another layout specifically for the portion of filling in that information.

 #### 4. Text
-Justin said that the text on the “summary” page do not differentiate the header of each section from the body.
+Justin said that the text on the “summary” page do not differentiate the header of each section from the body text.
 Due to the nature of the font I chose, this is a problem.
-I can change it through making the typeface bigger.
-However, throughout the design process, I found this to be a major problem.
+I can amend for this mistake through making the typeface bigger or changing the header text to a different color.
+Additionally, on the screen that lists additional information regarding the vaccination site, the header (e.g., vaccines available) seems as though it is the body text.
+However, throughout the design process, I found this nature of the font to be a major problem.
 I’m currently contemplating changing the font.

+#### 5. Color
+Justin noted that the likes the dark blue against the cream colored background.
+It makes it easier for him to know which option (e.g., checkbox) he selected.